codebulb/LambdaOmega/README.md

 ```
 List<Integer> zeroToSix = l(0, 1, 2).A(list(3, 4)).addAll(l(5, 6));
 ```
-For M, there’s an add method variant named `insert` / `Insert` / `I` / `insertAll` / `InsertAll` / `I` which will invoke `put()`, but only after a check preventing you from inserting the same key twice; otherwise, a `MapEntryKeyAlreadyPresentException` is thrown and the map is not modified.
+For M, there’s an add method variant named `insert` / `Insert` / `i` / `insertAll` / `InsertAll` / `I` which will invoke `put()`, but only after a check preventing you from inserting the same key twice; otherwise, a `MapEntryKeyAlreadyPresentException` is thrown and the map is not modified.
 This method comes in handy e.g. in unit tests when you explicitly build a map and you want to make sure that you don’t accidentally insert the same key twice.
 Note that this check costs significantly more performance than just performing put().
 ```
 m("a", 0).i("b", 1).I(m("c", 2).i("d", 3), m("c", 9)); // exception because of "c"!
 ```